tpaau-17DB/glitch-effect/README.md

 # glitch-effect
 This is a relatively small, fun little project I made mostly by myself.

-I started the project because I wanted to learn some C++, and a terminal glitch effect seemed like a way to go.
+I started the project because I wanted to learn some `C++`, and a terminal glitch effect seemed like a way to go.
-Anyway, the project is a CLI app running on ncurses that takes some text as an input, and then displays distorted and animated version of that text.
+Anyway, the project is a CLI app running on `ncurses` that takes some text as an input, and then displays distorted and animated version of that text.

 `glitch` has a highly customizable pipeline that allows configuration with json files.
-You can specify `passes`, that act as distortion layers that can be stacked on each other (for examples see `config.jsonc`).
+You can specify `passes`, that act as distortion layers that can be stacked on each other (for examples see `conf/config.jsonc`).

 ## Dependencies